Nothing to see here: Failed supernovae are faint or rare: Recovery Efficiency

 The stacks with injected sources are analysed using the subtraction and source detection elements from the main pipeline, and the coordinates of found sources were compared with those injected to determine the fraction of injected sources the pipeline typically recovered.
 Sources were injected at absolute magnitudes of $-14$, $-13$, $-12$, and $-11$, with each transient lasting 300 days.
 These were converted to apparent magnitudes for each galaxy using its distance modulus taken from HyperLeda.

-We neglect reddening as it is small for most of our host galaxies.
-Taking a subset of 50 of the galaxies in our overall sample, we took values for their foreground galactic extinction from the NASA Extragalactic Database (NED; \footnote{\url{https://ned.ipac.caltech.edu/}}).
-It was found that their mean extinction in the R-band was 0.088~mag.
+To investigate the effect of reddening, we took a subset of 50 of the galaxies in our overall sample and examined them.
+We took vales for their foreground galactic extinction from the NASA Extragalactic Database (NED; \footnote{\url{https://ned.ipac.caltech.edu/}}).
+It was found that their mean extinction in the R-band was 0.088 mag.
 This difference was taken as low enough to not affect the calculated recovery efficiencies significantly.
+As such, we neglect reddening.

 The injection and source detection processes were carried out 5 times for sources of each magnitude for each galaxy.